LeoFu9487/miniRT/readme.txt

-todo : need to redefine for apple, bonus, create more tests
+todo : need to redefine for apple

 protection for using the mlx things ? (try bash test.sh in terminal)